 1. Who regulates accountancy licenses in Colorado

 CPAs receive their licenses to practice in Colorado from the Board of Accountancy.
-The Board is made up of seven members, including five accountants and two members of the general public.
+The Board comprises seven members, including five accountants and two members of the general public.
 These members are appointed by the governor and serve four-year terms.

 The Board is located at: